TheAdnan/focustube/README.md

 A WebExtension for watching YouTube videos while scrolling down the comment section.

 ### Installation
-You can install the extension from this [link](https://addons.mozilla.org/en-US/firefox/addon/focus-tube/).
-Cheers! 🎉
+You can install the extension from this [link](https://addons.mozilla.org/en-US/firefox/addon/focustube-extension/).
+Cheers! :tulip:

 #### Screenshots
 ![gif](https://i.imgur.com/HVInwzZ.gif)